NBA 2K22 is rolling into Season 2 and ready for everyone to enjoy, but one of the most anticipated updates came to The City just days ago.

 With the mode using entirely player-created stars, there's no reason why male and female MyPLAYERs can't be brought together in The City with the title's next release.

 As launch day approaches and we learn more about NBA 2K22, we should find out if The City, or the WNBA features, are set to make some leaps forward this year.

-This rings especially true as we've learned WNBA star Candace Parker has become the first ever female cover athlete in series history, available exclusively on a physical edition through GameStop in North America.
+This rings especially true as WNBA star Candace Parker is the first ever female cover athlete in series history, available exclusively on a physical edition through GameStop in North America.